ljrnbg/zfs-previous-versions-macos/README.md

 Version 0.9 was developed interactively with **ChatGPT by OpenAI (GPT-5.6 Sol)**.
 The implementation was iteratively reviewed, adapted and tested against a real TrueNAS/ZFS environment by the project author.

-The code is published as a preview and further testing and review are welcome.
+This is a preview release.
+Feedback, testing and code review are very welcome.

 ---